 These spicy Buffalo Shrimp Lettuce Wrap Tacos are fast, flavorful, and ready to Taco Tuesday your face off!
-Each tasty taco is gluten-free, paleo-friendly, and has an easy swap to make it dairy-free too if needed!
+Each tasty taco is gluten-free, paleo-friendly, and keto friendly too.
 Woot!

 Today I’m over the moon excited to share these rock-your-face-off Buffalo Shrimp Tacos.